trinaths/ai-demo/bigip-ai-demo/README.md

 * Ensure service resilience with AI-powered cluster maintenance.

-In this PoC we will use BIG-IP (Classic), AS3, CIS (BNK Agent), AI Intelligent Network Optimization agent.
+In this PoC we will use BIG-IP (Classic), AS3, CIS, AI Intelligent Network Optimization agent.